owncloud/ocis/docs/ocis/deployment/ocis_oc10_backend.md

   `$ sudo chmod +x /usr/local/bin/docker-compose`

-* Environment variables for OCIS Stack are provided by .env file
+* Environment variables for oCIS Stack are provided by .env file

 ### Setup on server